Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 ### Usage

-- Run `numgen.exe` and follow the prompts.
+- Run `numgen` and follow the prompts.

 ### Building